 Too many of us are quietly, privately, hard on ourselves.
-We walk around with a drill sergeant in our heads, shouting abuse at us, telling us we’ll never amount to anything.
+We walk around with an inner critic, telling us we’re not ‘good enough’ and never amount to anything.

-Sometimes we feel such pressure to achieve that self-criticism seems like a necessity in today’s world.
-There’s a myth we can hang on to telling us that having a harsh inner critic is useful to getting where we want in life.
+There’s a myth we can hang on to that a harsh inner critic is useful to get where we want in life.

 Self-criticism is a very common experience

-However, self-criticism is generally rarely useful.
-Realising that can help reduce its influence on you.
+However, self-criticism is rarely useful.
+Realising that reduces its influence on you.